avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 To use R, you first need to start the R program on your computer.
 You should have already installed R on your computer (see above).

+To start R, you can either:
+(a) Check if there is an "R" icon on the desktop of the computer that you are using.
+If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try (b) instead.
-To start R, click on the "Start" menu at the bottom left of your Windows desktop, and then move your mouse over "All Programs" in the menu that pops up, and then click on 'R' (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) in the list of programs that pops up.
+(b) Click on the "Start" button at the bottom left of your computer screen, and then choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.

 This should bring up a new window, which is the *R console*.

 A brief introduction to R
 -------------------------